Top 10 pollutions all over the world of 2022

 We can reduce our reliance on single-use plastics and switch to more sustainable alternatives.
 This can be done by using reusable bags when shopping, using reusable water bottles instead of disposable ones, and avoiding products with excessive packaging.
 Additionally, we can all do our part to reduce plastic pollution by disposing of plastic waste properly and avoiding littering.
 Finally, we can all support policies and initiatives that aim to reduce plastic pollution and increase recycling.

-9. Marine Pollution Marine pollution is the contamination of the worlds oceans and seas with harmful substances, including plastics, oil, sewage, and other toxic materials.
-Marine pollution is a global issue, as it affects all of the worlds oceans, including surface and deep-sea water.
+Marine pollution is the contamination of the world’s oceans and seas with harmful substances, including plastics, oil, sewage, and other toxic materials.
+Marine pollution is a global issue, as it affects all of the world’s oceans, including surface and deep-sea water.

 Marine life can become contaminated by the pollutants, leading to reduced reproductive and growth rates, as well as increased mortality rates.
 Pollution can also disrupt the food chain and affect the entire food web.
 Additionally, it can reduce the amount of oxygen in the water, making it difficult for marine life to survive.